Cinex10/Architect-hub/README.md

 ## Unachieved Requirement:

-- [ ] The property picture shall show in full screen when clicked.
+- [x] The property picture shall show in full screen when clicked.
 With the slider enabled.

-- Attached picture 8.1 of the requirement.
-- Attached picture 8.2 of the response when clicked.
-Nothing happens.

 - [ ] Responsiveness